-1. For a smooth color change – Yarn over, insert hook into next st, Yarn over and pull through chain.
-You should have 3 loops on hook, wrap yarn round hook and pull through first 2 loops, drop the color you are using and pick up the next color, Yarn over and draw through 2 loops on the hook
+1. For a smooth color change – Yarn over, insert hook into next st, Yarn over, and pull through chain.
+You should have 3 loops on the hook, wrap the yarn around the hook and pull through the first 2 loops, drop the color you are using and pick up the next color, Yarn over and draw through 2 loops on the hook

 2. The length of this scarf can be varied (done by reducing or increasing the number of repeats while using B (in section 2).

 3. The width can also be varied by increasing or decreasing the numbers of starting chains, note that it must be in a multiple of 3.

 4. To increase/decrease the length of this scarf, simply increase/decrease the middle part by repeating till your desired length.